mvolkmann/MyUnixEnv/notes/GoNotes.md

   - currently none are predefined, so you must add them
   - select Code...Preferences...User Snippets
   - select Go
+- runs the `gofmt` tool on code
+- alphabetizes imports
-- can find all references to a function by right-clicking and selected "Find All References"
+- can find all references to a function by right-clicking and selecting "Find All References"
 - by default, when changes are saved
   - runs golint on the package of the `.go` file
   - runs go build on the application